Family Farm Tours in Marin and Sonoma County

 Point Reyes Station, 94956

 Visit some of West Marin's farms and ranches on a MALT hike or tour!
 MALT is an organization that protects Marin County's agricultural lands, and they offer numerous hikes, picnics, tours, and other events throughout the year.
-Take a spring wildflower hike on Leiss Ranch on April 22 or a hike and ice cream social at Walker Creek Ranch on May 7.
+RSVP for the wildflower family picnic on Leiss Ranch on May 5, 2018.
 Most hikes and tours are open to both members and the general public.
 Prices vary, but kids under 12 are usually free.
 Advance reservations are required.

 Toluma Farms & Tomales Farmstead Creamery

 Tour this goat and sheep dairy in West Marin and learn about the farm's history, visit animals, hike to the pastures, and see how cheese is made.
 Guided tours take place the first Sunday of each month from 1 to 3 pm and cost $30 for adults and $20 for children; reservations required.
 Private tours for groups of 10 or more are available, as well as school educational tours.